outofidea/balls/README.md

 Step 1: Clone this repo

-Step 2: Open folder in vscode or open in terminal
+Step 2: Open folder in Visual Studio Code or in a terminal

 Step 3: Type in terminal (cmd on windows):
 ```